Cottage vs Cabin – What’s the difference?

-Meanwhile, cottages are made up of various materials like sod, stones, mud, wood and bricks.
+Meanwhile, cottages are made up of various materials like sod, stones, mud, wood, and bricks.

-Cabins are usually built in the middle of woods, up the mountains or on grasslands.
+Cabins are usually built in the middle of woods, up the mountains, or on grasslands.

-Cabins are generally cheaper than cottages as they are only made of wood.
+In comparing the cost between Cottage vs Cabin, cabins are generally cheaper than cottages as they are only made of wood.
 Depending on the type of wood and your region, full logs can cost from $1.00 to $5.00 per square foot.

 Meanwhile, cottages can be constructed using a variety of materials.
 For example, you may opt for a brick and stone cottage, a wooden cottage, or a concrete one.